kevyman/typescript-pokedex/README.md

 ﻿# typescript-pokedex

-Project inspired by content found on https://www.ibrahima-ndaw.com/
+This is a list of pokemon (pokedex) made in typescript using the pokemon API.
+Inspired by content found at https://www.ibrahima-ndaw.com/

 Check out the finished project here: